longevity-genie/just-agents/README.md

 Edit the configuration file:

-   This refers to API keys.
+   This refers to API keys for various LLMs.
 You'll need to edit these files to customize your setup.

 Edit `.env`:
       ```bash